-The control framework promotes the importance of having appropriate internal controls, and ensuring that all associates are aware of their role in the internal control system.
+The control framework of the Group leverages the control framework of each of the Group's subsidiaries promoting the importance of having appropriate internal controls, and ensuring that all associates are aware of their role in the internal control system.
 The control framework sets out clear standards for the design, operation, validation and oversight of the system of internal control.
-It defines how effective internal control is achieved through joined responsibilities of the subsidiaries' General Managers and the Heads of Functions.
+It defines how effective internal control is achieved through joined responsibilities of the subsidiaries' general managers and the Heads of Functions.